Artur-T-Malas/batch-file-renamer/README.md

 ## Changelog

+### 2025-01-27
+1. [UI] Separate extension panel from renaming panel
+2. [UI] Add enabling/disabling of extensions panel.
+It will be disabled until a valid directory / folder is selected.
+It will get enabled as soon as a valid directory is chosen, and will be again disabled if an invalid directory gets chosen.
+2. [UI] Add enabling/disabling of renaming panel.
+It will be disabled until at least one extension is chosen in the extensions panel.
+If extensions are deselected it will be disabled again

 ### 2025-01-26
 1. Complete rework of the renaming logic
 2. Directories / folders can now be selected by highlighting them as well as opening